Ph.D. Aid and Awards

 - The Drake Series: The annual endowed Drake Series is designed to give graduate students extended contact with world-class scholars in diverse fields.

 - The Stirling Lecture Series: Each fall, English Department Graduate Students invite a prominent, early-career scholar to the Vanderbilt campus to lead a series of events, including one to two graduate workshops focused largely on areas of pedagogy and professionalization, a public lecture on the scholar’s own research, and casual outings with small groups of graduate students.

 - Summer Institutes: The Department of English regularly funds students’ participation in several summer institutes.
 Possible summer programming includes:

-- Myers Endowment Travel Grants: The Department’s Myers Endowment Fund supports academic travel and research development with awards up to $1,000.
+- Myers Endowment Travel Grants: The Department’s Myers Endowment Fund supports academic travel and research development.
 This funding is meant to supplement the opportunities available from the Graduate School, such as travel fellowships and Summer Research Awards (SRAs).

 - Research Assistantships (RAs): Beginning in the second year, graduate students who are in need of extra funding may sometimes, with the authorization of the DGS, earn an hourly wage as RA for a faculty member.

 - Academic Job Search Support: The Department of English has a thorough program of mentoring and advising students seeking academic employment.
 This includes a professional development grant to support travel and lodging at the annual MLA conference, if a candidate has been invited to job interviews there.

 - The University Graduate Fellowship (UGF): $5,000 three-year merit award renewable for two additional years.
 This award is for students entering the doctoral program and is renewable for up to five years.
 Its continuance is contingent upon satisfactory progress toward the degree.